YXB-NKU/YXB-NKU/README.md

 ### 👋 Hi there

-I am a Ph.D. student at the National University of Singapore, focusing on **multimodal models, autonomous agents, and code generation**. 🚀
+I am a M.S. student at Nankai University, focusing on **multimodal models, autonomous agents, and object detection**. 🚀

 ### 🔍 About Me
 🎓 Ph.D. researcher passionate about exploring AI, deep learning, and computational creativity.